 Has vaccination been made mandatory in your jurisdiction?

 Yes, for specific categories of people.

 In particular, mandatory vaccinations have been introduced for people over the age of 50, school/university staff, medical staff, and personnel in the defense and security sector.

-Can an employer require compulsory vaccination?
+Can an employer require employees to get the COVID vaccination?
 If yes, are there any exceptions or special circumstances that an employer must consider?

 Can employees refuse to be vaccinated?
 How does an employer need to balance its obligation to provide a safe work environment with an employee's rights?

 Under Art.
 32 of the Italian Constitution, health treatments cannot be imposed on anyone unless by the provision of law.
 Considering that Law Decree no. 1/2022 introduced compulsory vaccination for people over 50, according to the same Law Decree, in case of a refusal to be vaccinated, they are condemned to pay a fine equal to EUR 100.